rohitpanchalll/erp-system-ui/README.md

-# ETNT Assessment
+# ENTNT Assessment

-This is a repository that contains my assessment submission for ETNT.
+This is a repository that contains my assessment submission for ENTNT.

 It includes a ERP System UI designed in React + Vite.